pniederlag/t3stacks/README.md

 * virtualbox (recent!)
 * vagrant (recent!)
-* ruby with rake and bundler
+* ruby with rake and bundler (not ancient cupertino version, rvm is known to be troublesome)

-Usage
+Quickstart
 -----------------------------------------

 ``` bash